Prevent tick, what repels ticks on humans

 Ticks live cycle

 The adult tick will again sit and wait for a host.
 At all, a tick spends most of its life waiting on the ground, in the undergrowth, on shrubs or grasses.
-The female Adult tick needs the blood of the host to produce up to 3,000 eggs.
-A full-bodied female tick weighs almost 200 times as much as a hungry tick.
+The female adult tick needs the blood of the host to produce up to 3,000 eggs.
+During a blood meal, the ticks weight can increase up to 200 times until the tick is full.
 To take up so much blood may take the female tick up to 10 days before voluntarily leaving her victim.
 The male tick can fertilize the eggs of the female without any further blood meal.

 Tick Bite – risks when bitten by a tick